 In many cases, they have just purchased a camera to use on a once in a lifetime trip, with no knowledge of how it works.
 In this case, I normally recommend my basic 4-hour private landscape photography workshop, held in Ventura, California.
 This gets them up to speed for one of our multi-day workshops.

-Much of Jansen Photo Expedition’s business evolves around private multi-day landscape photography workshops for single individuals.
+Much of Jansen Photo Expedition’s business revolves around private multi-day landscape photography workshops for single individuals.

 In these cases, our 1 on 1 photography workshops can cover everything they want to know about the photographic process.
-We can teach them from camera form and function, to ending with full compositional landscape creation through the lens, and finishing off with photoshop and Lightroom editing.
+We can teach them from camera form and function to ending with full compositional landscape creation through the lens, and finish off with photoshop and Lightroom editing.
 All they need to do after that is practice, practice, practice.